-Grade disputes shall be limited to concerns about the method(s) (i.e. error in calculation of grades) by which grades are determined.
+Grade disputes shall be limited to concerns about the method(s) (i.e., error in calculation of grades) by which grades are determined.
 A student seeking to dispute a decision regarding a course grade and/or other evaluation should seek solutions through the following administrative channels by entering at the appropriate level and proceeding in the order stated:

 - a.
-Course Instructor/Supervisor

-- b.
-Director of Clinical Training (practicum, internship, supervision, CCE only) or Director of Academic Affairs

-- c.
-Chair (final level of dispute)
+Course Instructor/Supervisor - b.
+Director of Clinical Training (practicum, internship, supervision, CCE only) or Director of Academic Affairs - c.
+Department Chair or Designee (Final Decision of Dispute Process)

-A student seeking to resolve a grade problem or dispute through the administrative channels cited above must initiate such action in writing within five business days (excluding official school holidays and weekends) from the date that the grade was recorded in WEBSTAR.
-The grade dispute should include a concise statement of the basis of the dispute and shall not exceed one (1) page.
+A student seeking to resolve a grade problem or dispute through the administrative channels cited above must initiate such action in writing within five business days (excluding official school holidays and weekends) from the date that the grade was recorded in Self-Service Banner/WebSTAR.
+The grade appeal should include a concise statement of the basis of the appeal and shall not exceed one (1) page.
 The student will then have five days from the time of notification of the decision at each level in order to proceed to the next level in the administrative channels cited above (i.e., if the student receives notification of an unfavorable decision by the course instructor/supervisor, the student must proceed with his/her appeal to the program administrator within five days of said notification).
 Where a student fails to either initiate this process or proceed through this process within the specified time frame, the student will be deemed to have waived his/her right to dispute the grade in question.

 In the case of a grade dispute or other appeals relating directly to a student's academic performance, an administrator may not substitute his/her judgment for the performance appraisal of the faculty member rendering the grade or assessing the students' work.
+The decision of the faculty chair is the final decision in the process.
+There are no further appeals permitted.